Making a Wedding Request list for your DJ

 - Crowd Prep: One of the most important aspects of a good entrance is preparing your crowd for the entrance.
 A good DJ/Emcee can prepare a crowd for your arrival, know where to look and what is expected of them.

 - Awkward moments: Know what you are going to do after the applause dies! without a plan and a Emcee, awkward moments will happen.
 Let the Emcee direct you and your crowd.
-A good planned entrance will look natural, without it, it will be ciaos.
+A good planned entrance will look natural, without it, it will be chaos.

 - First Dance: is a nice touch.
 Some things to consider.
 You have everyone’s attention!
 Everyone is more respectful at this moment of the evening.
 Your First Dance song is the most important song of the evening.
 Make sure everyone hears it.
+A DJ can prep the crowd for a more classy first dance.

 - Using lighting or Fog: The highlight is you!
 Dry Ice fog and lighting can bring a custom look and feel.
 Sets you apart from other weddings.
 You will remember this moment long after the extra expense of special effects.